martonbalazs/cli_view_edit/README.md

 - v [file(s)] or [part(s) of filename(s)] opens any matching files from the
   current directory for viewing.
 Latex files are compiled in /tmp/ (no mess is left behind) and pdf is shown.
+It can handle a particular boolean LaTeX switch of the type "setbool{solu}{true}" or "setbool{solu}{false}" which I use for solutions on or off in problem sheets or exams.

 - vcl is very similar, it also copies full filename into xclipboard, useful if we want to make a notice of the file.